VladimirMarkelov/lk_spell/README.md

 3. Some function are to be removed - now they exist just for debugging

 ### TODO
-- [x] Remove unused code
-- [x] Eliminate duplicated code and make some functions smaller
-- [x] Remove debug functions
 - [ ] Add at least small dictionary to the library
-- [ ] Add documentation (both code comments and how to use txt)
+- [ ] Add documentation about how to use the library
-- [x] Use utf8proc as external library
 - [ ] Test on Linux distribution
 - [ ] ?
 Improve spelling suggestions
 - [ ] ?
 Optimizations